 Our mission, vision, and priorities for the Departmentof the Navy are listed below ...
 The Departmentof the Navy will recruit, train, equip, and organize to deliver combat ready Naval forces to win conflicts and wars while maintaining security and deterrence through sustained forward presence....

-Since 2015, NAVFACSouthwest has led the DepartmentofNavy's transition to electric vehicles (EVs) to reduce fuel consumption, increase energy independence, and reduce greenhouse gas levels ... increasing the use of telematics to better manage the DepartmentofNavy's vehicle fleet,' said BernieLindsey, NavyRegion Southwest's Energy program manager....
+Since 2015, NAVFACSouthwest has led the DepartmentofNavy's transition to electric vehicles (EVs) to reduce fuel consumption, increase energy independence, and reduce greenhouse gas levels ...
+'This electrification of the non-tactical vehicle fleet is an element in a larger program ......